juju/docs/src/en/multiuser.md

 Title: Working with multiple users
-TODO: Stuff on user-added models (ssh key and credentials)
-      Check the functionality of admin user access level.
+TODO: Check the functionality of admin user access level.
 This currently appears to do nothing (not destroy models, nor backups)
       Add "External users" page when ready

 # Working with multiple users